 These wholesale rates and fees are issued with every transaction that involves a credit card being processed and tends to be the largest costs associated with that processing.

-These fees are typically referred to as interchange fees and are a percentage of each transaction amount plus a flat transaction fee that is combined and taken from each transaction you conduct.
+These are interchange fees.
+They are a percentage of each transaction amount, plus a flat transaction fee that is combined and taken from each transaction you conduct.

 The percentage tends to be lower the higher your transaction volume and amounts are each month.